FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Introduction

-Our main findings concerning \OurMethod{} are that it is \begin{enumerate*}[label=(\roman*)] \item a more \emph{effective} counterfactual explanation method for tree ensembles than previous approaches since it manages to produce counterfactual examples that are closer to the original input instances than existing approaches; \item a more \emph{efficient} counterfactual explanation method for tree ensembles since it is able to handle larger models than existing approaches; and \item a more \emph{reliable} counterfactual explanation method for tree ensembles since it is able to generate counterfactual explanations for all instances in a dataset, unlike existing approaches. \end{enumerate*}
+Counterfactual explanations are based on counterfactual examples: generated instances that are close to an existing instance but have an alternative prediction.
+The difference between the original instance and the counterfactual example is the counterfactual explanation. \citet{wachter_counterfactual_2017} propose framing the problem as an optimization task, but their work assumes that the underlying machine learning models are differentiable, which excludes an important class of widely applied and highly effective non-differentiable models: tree ensembles.
+We propose a method that relaxes this assumption and builds upon the work of \citeauthor{wachter_counterfactual_2017} by introducing differentiable approximations of tree ensembles that can be used in such an optimization framework.
+Alternative non-optimization approaches for generating counterfactual explanations for tree ensembles involve an extensive search over many possible paths in the ensemble that could lead to an alternative prediction \citep{tolomei_interpretable_2017}.

-\if0 Our main contributions are: \begin{itemize}[leftmargin=*] \item \acfi{OCE}, a method for finding counterfactual explanations based on counterfactual examples generated via gradient descent.
-Our examples are significantly closer to the original instance compared to other methods specific to tree~ensembles. \item \acfi{DATE}, a method for obtaining differentiable versions of tree ensembles that are faithful to the original model. \end{itemize} Together, these methods provide a reliable and easily-adaptable approach to counterfactual explanations for non-differentiable tree-based models. \fi
+Given a trained tree-based model $f$, we probabilistically approximate $f$ by replacing each split in each tree with a sigmoid function centred at the splitting threshold.
+If $f$ is an ensemble of trees, then we also replace the maximum operator with a softmax.
+This approximation allows us to generate a counterfactual example $\bar{x}$ for an instance $x$ based on the minimal perturbation of $x$ such that the prediction changes: $y_{x} \neq y_{\bar{x}}$, where $y_{x}$ and $y_{\bar{x}}$ are the labels $f$ assigns to $x$ and $\bar{x}$, respectively.
+This leads us to our main research question: \begin{quote} \emph{Are counterfactual examples generated by \OurMethod{} closer to the original input instances than those generated by existing heuristic methods?} \end{quote} Our main findings are that our method is \begin{enumerate*}[label=(\roman*)] \item a more \emph{effective} counterfactual explanation method for tree ensembles than previous approaches since it manages to produce counterfactual examples that are closer to the original input instances than existing approaches; \item a more \emph{efficient} counterfactual explanation method for tree ensembles since it is able to handle larger models than existing approaches; and \item a more \emph{reliable} counterfactual explanation method for tree ensembles since it is able to generate counterfactual explanations for all instances in a dataset, unlike existing approaches specific to tree ensembles. \end{enumerate*}